 This very special collection measures an impressive 9 x 13 inches and weighs in at 334 pages.
 Extras include an extended art gallery section as well as a brand-new 8-page Parker story by Darwyn Cooke, unique to this volume.

 Since this is a collected edition of previously published work I won’t review this volume but instead discuss what Parker: The Martini Edition brings to the table.
-Let’s start with presentation: this is a massive hardcover in a slipcase, in the same vein as DC’s Absolute volumes, since editor Scott Dunbier created that line while at DC.
+Let’s start with the presentation: this is a massive hardcover in a slipcase, in the same vein as DC’s Absolute volumes, since editor Scott Dunbier created that line while at DC.
 Thankfully there’s no dust jacket since one isn’t needed.
 Same paper stock as the original graphic novels; substantial.

 I wanted to include this image of the slipcase flattened as it really can’t be appreciated in its printed form.
 Very nice but I digress.

 Once inside Parker: The Martini Edition it’s a matter of scale.
 The pages are so significantly larger than the original volumes, save perhaps for The Man With The Getaway Face, but even that can’t compete with this 9×13″ presentation.
 Don’t worry, Cooke’s art scales beautifully and is at its best right here.
-Here’s a comparison to the original graphic novel; its almost doubled.
+Here’s a comparison to the original graphic novel; it’s almost doubled.

 When I read 65 pages of new material I didn’t believe it, but as I went through Parker: The Martini Edition it’s all there.
-Wherever possible we’re treated to Cooke art, including the new eight page story, the extensive portfolio of Parker movie portraits, a great look at the Parker character and an interview by Tom Spurgeon, all with full page art from all over the place.
+Wherever possible we’re treated to Cooke art, including the new eight-page story, the extensive portfolio of Parker movie portraits, a great look at the Parker character and an interview by Tom Spurgeon, all with full-page art from all over the place.
 There are a lot of extras.